nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `/e delete 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="544"  alt=""/>